SvOlli/sorbus/doc/cpu_detect.md

 original ones, but all of those are pulled out of machines, and then get relabeled.
 (At least the ones I've seen so far.)
 For this project using those would not be that bad, if they would not throw in NMOS 6502s in the mix as well.
-Those, as stated above, don't fit the requirements.
+Those, as explained above, don't fit the requirements.

 Finally, there is also another reason to try this: for the challenge.
 After all, this is something where there isn't a solution available on